codeclimate/codeclimate-rubocop/config/contents/rails/safe_navigation.md

 This cop converts usages of `try!` to `&.`.
 It can also be configured to convert `try`.
-It will convert code to use safe navigation if the target Ruby version is set to 2.3+
+It will convert code to use safe navigation.

 ### Example:
     # ConvertTry: false